 The Office of Criminal Justice Grants (OCJG) main line is (850) 617-1250.
-For questions regarding this solicitation, ask to speak to the PSN grant manager, Robin Smith.
+For questions regarding this solicitation, ask to speak with the grant manager for your jurisdiction.
 For technical assistance with the AmpliFund system or for issues creating and submitting an application in AmpliFund, visit the AmpliFund Support Site or submit your question directly to AmpliFund Customer Success by emailing support@AmpliFund.zendesk.com.